Environment & Climate Change

-ILP facilitates access to expert legal advice to help civil society organisations and affected communities hold actors to account for environmental degradation; advocate for stronger environmental policies and better governance of natural resources; and address environmental crimes, such as wildlife trafficking and illegal fishing and logging.
-We also work with governments in developing countries to build their capacity in enforcing environmental laws, protecting environmental rights, using climate finance instruments to transition to green economies, and promoting climate change adaptation and mitigation strategies to help achieve the Paris Agreement.
+We challenge economic injustice caused by environmental damage, climate change and illegal resource trafficking (including wildlife, timber and other natural resources) by: helping affected communities hold actors to account for environmental degradation, and advocate for stronger environmental policies and better governance of natural resources; as well as building the capacity of governments to better enforce environmental laws, protect environmental rights, use climate finance instruments to transition to green economies, and promote climate change adaptation and mitigation strategies to help achieve the Paris Agreement.

 Recent Cases & Projects

-Providing legal advice to a civil society organisation in the Republic of Georgia on whether a Hydropower plant approval has breached EU environmental regulations and conventions the government is bound by.
+Providing legal advice to a civil society organisation in the Republic of Georgia on whether approval for a Hydropower plant displacing a number of villages has breached EU environmental regulations and conventions the government is bound by.

 Supporting local farming communities in Western Kenya to legally challenge a sugar company involved in polluting the River Kibos and the neighbouring farmlands that the community rely on.
 This project seeks justice on behalf of these communities and emphasises the impact of water pollution on people and their livelihoods, and the need for better implementation of environmental safeguards.